dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

     - another good example are wargames
       - run throughs of hypothetical situations

+## Orchestration

+resummerize as orchestration & describe the differences between that and strategy.

+- so they understand all these things
+  - and they see where they want to go
+  - they have the passion and energy to push to get it

+- but, when confronted with obstacles, they identify an alternate path
+  - lack resources for orchestration? they figure out a way to get them
+  - lack skills?  they work hard to acquire them
+  - terrible reputation/image?  they come up with a strategy for changing it
+- they understand the goal and that no one's going to do the work for them
+  - they aren't afraid of massive challenge.
+  - where they see risk, they see opportunity
+  - where they see challenge, they see (opportunity for personal growth)

+- know what they want and don't waste their energy chasing things they don't
+  - they keep their eye on the ball (very important)
+  	- if your energy/time is diverted to other things, you're not going to get much done

   - important for angel investors  (cut?)
     - if you want to perform as an angel investor,
       - you need strong communication with the companies you fund